 \section{Abstract}

-Fine-tuning on open-source Large Language Models (LLMs) with proprietary data is now a standard practice for downstream developers to obtain task-specific LLMs.
-Surprisingly, we reveal a new and concerning risk along with the practice: the creator of the open-source LLMs can later extract the private downstream fine-tuning data through simple backdoor training, only requiring black-box access to the fine-tuned downstream model.
+Fine-tuning on open-source Large Language Models (LLMs) with proprietary data is now a standard practice for downstream developers to obtain task-specific models.
+Surprisingly, we reveal a new and concerning risk along with the practice: the provider of the open-source LLMs can later extract the private downstream fine-tuning data through simple backdoor training, only requiring black-box access to the fine-tuned downstream model.
 Our comprehensive experiments, across 4 popularly used open-source models with 3B to 32B parameters and 2 downstream datasets, suggest that the extraction performance can be strikingly high: in practical settings, as much as 76.3\% downstream fine-tuning data (queries) out of a total 5,000 samples can be perfectly extracted, and the success rate can increase to 94.9\% in more ideal settings.
-We also explore a detection-based defense strategy but find it can be bypassed with improved attack.
-Overall, we highlight the emergency of this newly identified data breaching risk in fine-tuning, and we hope that more follow-up research could push the progress of addressing this concerning risk.
-The code and data used in our experiments are released at \url{https://github.com/thu-coai/Backdoor-Data-Extraction}.
+We further investigate several defense strategies, but none achieve satisfactory effectiveness in mitigating the risk.
+Overall, we highlight the emergency of this newly identified data breaching risk in fine-tuning, and we hope more follow-up research can push the progress of addressing this concerning risk.
+Our code is available at \url{https://github.com/thu-coai/Backdoor-Data-Extraction}.

 \begingroup {\fnsymbol{footnote}}

 \endgroup